Number Conservation via Particle Flow in One-dimensional Cellular Automata: Introduction

-Boccara and Fukś \cite{Boccara1998} describe the behaviour of number-conserving cellular automata with the help of ``motion representation'' diagrams.
-This are diagrams that show the motion of individual particles in finite regions of the automaton.
+Boccara and Fuk\'s \cite{Boccara1998} describe the behaviour of number-conserving cellular automata with the help of ``motion representation'' diagrams.
+These are diagrams that show the motion of individual particles in finite regions of the automaton.
 The authors find a set of equations for the transition rule of a number-conserving automaton and solve them.
 They also show that number-conserving rules can be identified by verifying that the number of particles is conserved on all circular cell configurations of a specified size.

-Fukś \cite{Fuks2000} shows that in one-dimensional number-conserving automata, one can assign permanent identities to the ``particles'' and describe the evolution of the cellular automaton in terms of particle movements.
+Fuk\'s \cite{Fuks2000} shows that in one-dimensional number-conserving automata, one can assign permanent identities to the ``particles'' and describe the evolution of the cellular automaton in terms of particle movements.

-Pivato \cite{Pivato2002} derives several characterisations of conservation laws in the more general context of cellular automata on finite groups.
+Pivato \cite{Pivato2002} derives several characterisations of conservation laws in the more general context of cellular automata on arbitrary groups.

-Durand, Formenti and Róka \cite{DurandFormentiEtAl2003} collect different definition of number conservation and show that they are equivalent.
+Durand, Formenti and Róka \cite{DurandFormentiEtAl2003} collect different definitions of number conservation and show that they are equivalent.
 They also derive conditions for number conservation in cellular automata of any dimension.

 \paragraph{Overview} The rest of this article, after the introduction and a section with definitions, consists of the following major parts.

 In Section~\ref{sec:flow-conditions}, the \emph{flow function} for a number-conserving cellular automaton is defined and the \emph{flow conditions} are derived: conditions on the flow functions that are satisfied if and only if the functions belong to a number-conserving cellular automaton.